chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > How do you stay current with rapidly evolving web technologies?
 And how would you approach learning domain-specific knowledge about solar inverters and energy storage systems?

-I stay current with web technologies by multiple approaches: I follow tech blogs like JavaScript Weekly, contribute to open-source projects which keeps me hands-on with new technologies, and my GitHub projects force me to stay updated with community trends.
+I keep up with web technologies by various approaches: I follow tech blogs like JavaScript Weekly, contribute to open-source projects which keeps me hands-on with new technologies, and my GitHub projects force me to stay updated with community trends.

 For domain-specific knowledge, I'd start with the company's documentation and industry standards, then actively learn from colleagues and hands-on project work.